-Ethics Case Study: Luisa
+♦ Case Study: Luisa

 Luisa (loo-ease’-uh), age 13 Hispanic student, was referred to her school counselor for selling marijuana on the school premises.
 The counselor knew that Luisa has had a history of minor problems in school, such as talking back to teachers and refusing to do homework assignments.
-Luisa socialized with other Hispanic students who are responsible for several schoolyard pranks and came from a blue-collar Hispanic neighborhood.
-After several prior sessions with Luisa, the counselor felt that she has been unable to “get through” to the student.
+Luisa socialized with other Hispanic students who were responsible for several schoolyard pranks and came from a blue-collar Hispanic neighborhood.
+After several prior sessions with Luisa, the counselor felt that she has been unable to "get through" to the student.
 The counselor decided that this time, it was time to get Luisa’s parents involved.

 Luisa’s counselor called Luisa’s parents to set up an interview.
 Luisa’s mother, Maria, a natural citizen, answered the phone, and the counselor explained that Luisa had been caught peddling drugs on school grounds by a police officer.
 The counselor went on to explain that because the vice principal was present at the time of the incident, the police officer turned Luisa over to the vice principal instead of arresting her.
 The counselor then asked that Maria make arrangements for an appointment as soon as possible to discuss Luisa’s difficulties in school and decide what could be done.